 Next, you’ll need local permits that vary based on city or county.
 Make sure to check with the city where you’ll operate for which permits are necessary in their jurisdiction.

 Foreign entities are organizations that were formed outside of the state of Texas and are governed by external laws.
 These organizations are sometimes referred to as out-of-state as well.
-Since your business was most likely formed in the Netherlands, you’ll have to register as such and will need to consider things as the name of your business, fictitious name, and filing fees.
+Since your business was most likely formed in the Netherlands, you’ll have to register as such and will need to consider things such as the name of your business, fictitious name, and filing fees.
 Failure to do so may cause you to incur penalties from the State of Texas.

-Please feel free to contact the NBSO as well if you have any questions or want to be referred to a professional who can help you file business taxes, licenses and permits.
+Please feel free to contact the NBSO as well if you have any questions or want to be referred to a professional who can help you file business taxes, licenses, and permits.